 We homeschooled high school all the way through with our younger daughter.
 She took 60 credits at the local community college—some of them dual enrollment and some after graduation—and transferred to Virginia Tech, where she graduated with a degree in civil engineering.

-If you would like to see how we track credits and create transcripts, see our 10th Grade Plan.
+If you would like to see how we tracked credits and created transcripts, see our 10th Grade Plan.
 For those homeschooling a non-traditional learner, Vanessa's 9th Grade Plan for a Non-Traditional Learner is helpful.

-Our 11th Grade Plan
+Our 11th Grade Plan for a Prospective Engineer

-DE Biology and Lab
+Dual Enrollment (DE) Biology and Lab